Home » Alcohol and Controlled Substances

 Alcohol and Controlled Substances

 Vanderbilt University is deeply concerned about the health and welfare of its students.
 University policies and regulations in general–and alcohol and controlled substances policies in particular–reflect that concern.
-The purpose of the policies, and the purpose of articulating them in great detail, is to enable students to make informed–and, it is hoped, intelligent–choices, as well as to enable them to understand the consequences of making poor choices.
+The purpose of University policies, and the purpose of articulating them in great detail, is to enable students to make informed–and, it is hoped, intelligent–choices, as well as to enable them to understand the consequences of making poor choices.
 In compliance with the federal Drug-Free Schools and Campuses regulations, Vanderbilt has adopted a policy that includes the expectation that students will comply with federal, state, and local laws, including those relating to alcoholic beverages, narcotics, and other drugs.

 The University prohibits the unlawful possession, use, or distribution of alcohol and controlled substances by students, faculty, and staff, on its property, or as part of any University-sponsored activity.
 The prohibition extends to off-campus activities that are officially sponsored by Vanderbilt, its schools, departments, or organizations.
 In addition, the prohibition extends to off-campus professional or organizational activities, including attendance at conferences, when participation is sponsored by the University, or when the participating student, faculty member, or staff member is representing the University.
 Finally, the prohibition extends to “private” events off campus where the University may have an interest (e.g., if a student were to provide alcohol to underage students at an off-campus location).

-The improper use of prescription drugs is a serious problem on college campuses.
+In addition, the improper use of prescription drugs is a serious problem on college campuses.
 For this reason, it is a violation of University policy for a student to be in possession of another person’s prescription medication or for a student to provide another person with medications that have been prescribed for that student.

 To underscore the seriousness with which it takes the issue of health and welfare of its constituent populations, the University will impose disciplinary sanctions on students, faculty, and staff–up to and including expulsion or termination of employment, and possible referral for prosecution–for violation of the alcohol and controlled substances policy.
 Conditions of continued employment or enrollment may include the completion of an appropriate rehabilitation program.